cnabio/cnab-spec/101-bundle-json.md

   - `<name>`: The name of the parameter.
 In the example above, this is `backend_port`.
 This is mapped to a value definition, which contains the following fields:
     - type: one of string, int, boolean
-    - required: if this is set to true, a value _must_ be specified (optional, not shown)
+    - REQUIRED: if this is set to true, a value MUST be specified (OPTIONAL, not shown)
-    - defaultValue: The default value (optional)
+    - defaultValue: The default value (OPTIONAL)
-    - allowedValues: an array of allowed values (optional)
+    - allowedValues: an array of allowed values (OPTIONAL)
-    - minValue: Minimum value (for ints) (optional)
+    - minValue: Minimum value (for ints) (OPTIONAL)
-    - maxValue: Maximum value (for ints) (optional)
+    - maxValue: Maximum value (for ints) (OPTIONAL)
-    - minLength: Minimum number of characters allowed in the field (for strings) (optional)
+    - minLength: Minimum number of characters allowed in the field (for strings) (OPTIONAL)
-    - maxLength: Maximum number of characters allowed in the field (for strings) (optional)
+    - maxLength: Maximum number of characters allowed in the field (for strings) (OPTIONAL)
     - metadata: Holds fields that are not used in validation
       - description: A user-friendly description of the parameter
     - destination: Indicates where (in the invocation image) the parameter is to be written
       - env: The name of an environment variable
       - path: The fully qualified path to a file that will be created

-Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names _may_ begin with a digit (approximately `[A-Z0-9_]+`).
+Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).

 > The term _parameters_ indicates the present specification of what can be provided to a bundle.
 The term _values_ is frequently used to indicate the user-supplied values which are tested against the parameter definitions.

 ### Resolving Destinations

-When resolving destinations, there are three ways a particular parameter value may be placed into the invocation image.
+When resolving destinations, there are three ways a particular parameter value MAY be placed into the invocation image.
 Here is an example illustrating all three:

 ```json
 "parameters": {